 Things You Can’t Miss in Christchurch

 Welcome to Christchurch!
 It’s the South Island’s largest city; a bustling hub for art, culture, food, walks, beaches and more!
-While there’s so much to do in Christchurch, which is outlined in our Christchurch City – Guide for Backpackers, we’ve whittled down the offerings to just 10 Christchurch must-dos!
+While there’s so much to do in Christchurch, which is outlined in our The Complete Guide to Christchurch, we’ve whittled down the offerings to just 10 Christchurch must-dos!

-The activities on this must-do list are a mix of free and affordable activities, but be sure to check out 15 Free or Cheap Things to do in Christchurch for more ways to experience Christchurch on a budget.
-There’s so much to do that you’ll want to stay awhile, so get some inspiration in our Christchurch hostels list or other budget accommodation list.
+The activities on this must-do list are a mix of free and affordable activities, but be sure to check out 15 Free or Cheap Things to Do in Christchurch for more ways to experience Christchurch on a budget.
+There’s so much to do that you’ll want to stay awhile, so get some inspiration in our Christchurch hotels list or other budget accommodation list.

 1. Check Out the Botanic Gardens